kudobuilder/kudo/keps/0008-operator-testing.md

 ### Garbage collection

 In order for a test case to be considered successful, all resources created by it must delete cleanly.
 The test harness will track all resources that are created by the test case and then delete any resources that still exist at the end of the test case.
-If they do not delete in a timely fashion, then the test case is failed - this has the effect of preventing resource leaks from running the test suite and also ensuring that Frameworks can be uninstalled cleanly.
+If they do not delete in a timely fashion, then the test case is failed - this has the effect of preventing resource leaks from running the test suite and also ensuring that Operators can be uninstalled cleanly.

 ## Graduation Criteria

-* Integration into KUDO Frameworks's pull request pipeline.
+* Integration into KUDO Operators's pull request pipeline.
 * Integration into KUDO's pull request pipeline.
 * CLI for running tests.
 * Plugin for [Sonobuoy](https://github.com/heptio/sonobuoy/blob/master/docs/plugins.md) available.
-* Adoption by two stable Frameworks.
+* Adoption by two stable Operators.

 ## Implementation History